JudahKeelin/Obsidian-Vault/School/GEOLOGY  106 TEST 4.md

 ---
 16. **Driving Force of Mesozoic Tectonics:** The subduction of the oceanic Farallon plate beneath the North American plate.

-17. **Franciscan Complex Rocks:** Includes graywackes, volcanic breccias, pillow basalts, and high-pressure metamorphic blueschists.
+17. **Franciscan Complex Rocks:**
+	1. graywackes
+	2. volcanic breccias
+	3. pillow basalts
+	4. high-pressure metamorphic blueschists.

 18. **Nevadan Orogeny Rocks:** Emplacement of large granite batholiths in the Sierra Nevada due to subduction-related volcanism.

-19. **True/False - Volcanic Regions and Subduction Angles:** False.
+19. **False.** The main cause of the Sevier orogeny was a shallower subduction angle of the Farallon plate beneath North America, which shifted tectonic activity further inland, creating mountain ranges in the Rocky Mountain region.

 20. **Cause of Sevier Orogeny:** A decrease in the angle of the subducting plate, moving tectonic activity eastward.